HooSeaTone/proofofknowledge/README.md

-# Proof of Knowledge - BlockGeeks
+# Proof of Knowledge - Bounty.one